shengchenl/ME5406/README.md

   predicts a team value.
 - **Action masking:** illegal actions are masked before sampling or greedy selection.
-- **Behavior cloning:** the actor is warm-started using demonstrations from a greedy construction scheduler.
 - **PPO update:** the policy is updated with a clipped PPO objective.
 - **Safety decoder:** during evaluation, learned action preferences can be decoded into feasible joint actions that respect normal-task uniqueness,